jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbtokenstore/write/mintfor.md

   uint256 _amount,
   bool _preferClaimedTokens
 ) external override onlyController(_projectId) {
-  // An amount must be specified. if (_amount == 0) {
-    revert TOKEN_AMOUNT_ZERO();
-  }

-  // Get a reference to the project's ERC20 tokens.
+  // Get a reference to the project's current token.
   IJBToken _token = tokenOf[_projectId];

-  // If there exists ERC-20 tokens and the caller prefers these claimed tokens or the project requires it. bool _shouldClaimTokens = (requireClaimFor[_projectId] || _preferClaimedTokens) &&
+  // Save a reference to whether there exists a token and the caller prefers these claimed tokens or the project requires it. bool _shouldClaimTokens = (requireClaimFor[_projectId] || _preferClaimedTokens) &&
     _token != IJBToken(address(0));

   if (_shouldClaimTokens) {
-    // Mint the equivalent amount of ERC20s.
+    // If tokens should be claimed, mint tokens into the holder's wallet.
     _token.mint(_projectId, _holder, _amount);
   } else {
-    // Add to the unclaimed balance and total supply. unclaimedBalanceOf[_holder][_projectId] = unclaimedBalanceOf[_holder][_projectId] + _amount;
+    // Otherwise, add the tokens to the unclaimed balance and total supply. unclaimedBalanceOf[_holder][_projectId] = unclaimedBalanceOf[_holder][_projectId] + _amount;
     unclaimedTotalSupplyOf[_projectId] = unclaimedTotalSupplyOf[_projectId] + _amount;
   }